 Spatial difference of the transfer efficiencies

 The species compositions of the phytoplanktons varied seasonally rather than spatially between the NB and the SB.
-On the other hand, the cell density of the surface water and the primary production in euphotic layer dramatically increased in the NB throughout the year due to abundant nutrients supply from the Ohta River.
-In the NB, the transfer efficiencies of the carbon from the primary producers to the secondary producers were significantly low compar to the SB due to the high primary productions and low secondary productions.
-While in the SB represent the offshore area, the secondary productions and transfer efficiencies were high.
-Therefore, it is likely that the offshore area plays an importan role in the energy flow to the higher trophic levels in the food webs in the coastal sea.
-[20] defined the sea province as oceanic, coastal, and upwelling area, and estimated each transfer efficiencies (10, 15, and 20%, respectively).
-In this study, we divided the Hiroshima Bay into estuary (NB) and offshore (SB), and clarified the spatial difference of the biological productivity of the lower trophic levels in the coastal area. transfer efficiency changes [21].
-In this study, difference also in a local area of bay.
+On the other hand, the cell density of the surface water and the primary production in the euphotic layer dramatically increased in the NB throughout the year due to abundant nutrients supply from the Ohta River.
+In the NB, the transfer efficiencies of the carbon from the primary producers to the secondary producers were significantly low compared to the SB due to the high primary productions and low secondary productions.
+While in the SB, which represents the offshore area, the secondary productions and transfer efficiencies were high.
+Therefore, it is likely that the offshore area plays an important role in the energy flow to the higher trophic levels in the food webs in the coastal sea.
+Reference [20] defined the sea province as oceanic, coastal, and upwelling area, and estimated each transfer efficiencies (10, 15, and 20%, respectively).
+In this study, we divided the Hiroshima Bay into an estuary (NB) and offshore area (SB), and clarified the spatial difference of the biological productivity of the lower trophic levels in the coastal area.
+Due to the differences in ecosystem, when the location changes, transfer efficiency changes [21].
+In this study, differences were also found in a localized area of the bay.

 In the NB, the constant high primary productions and low secondary production (mostly due to the net zooplanktons) were observed throughout the year.
-The water depth of the NB (12-22 m) was relatively shallow compar to the SB (36-45 m).
-The depth standardized secondary productions in the NB and the SB were same levels during the study periods.
-Therefore, the water depth was an important factor the secondary productivity in the coastal area.
-These results showed the large amount of organic matters produced by the primary producers in the estuary (NB) were deposited on the sediment without consum by pelagic animals.
+The water depth of the NB (12-22 m) was relatively shallow compared to the SB (36-45 m).
+The depth standardized secondary productions in the NB and the SB were on the same levels during the study periods.
+Therefore, the water depth was an important factor in controlling the secondary productivity in the coastal area.
+These results showed that the large amount of organic matters produced by the primary producers in the estuary (NB) were deposited onto the sediment without being consumed by pelagic animals.
 The high organic loading to the benthic environment in the NB was responsible for the high Ignition loss (IL) and Acid-volatile sulfide (AVS) content of the sediment in this area [22].
-Therefore, it is believed that the spatial difference of the transfer efficiencies contribute to degree of the organic loading to the sea floor, subsequent changes of the species compositions and the biomass of the macrobenthic fauna, and the biological productivity of the higher trophic levels in the coastal area.
+Therefore, it is believed that the spatial difference of the transfer efficiencies contributed to the degree of the organic loading to the sea floor, to the subsequent changes of the species compositions and the biomass of the macrobenthic fauna, and to the biological productivity of the higher trophic levels in the coastal area.

 Carrying capacity of oyster farming

-yster farming utilizing the high primary productivity has been in enclosed water area around the world.
-In Hiroshima Bay, competition for food between the net zooplanktons and the oysters ha not been observed due to extremely low contributions of transfer efficiencies of the oysters.
-The oyster consumes suspended matters as food source, which are not only phytoplanktons but also heterotrophic protists through microbial loop [23].
-There are abundant heterotrophic protists in the coastal areas in Hiroshima Bay heterotrophic protists, ciliates, have often domina in micro-zooplanktons [24].
-This study was conduced without considering the secondary productions coming from the microbial loop.
-Therefore, it was highly likely that the transfer efficiencies from the primary producers and the heterotrophic protists to the oysters could be lower than the percentages in this study.
-From the above results, we concluded that the oyster farming Hiroshima Bay was not a restricting factor in the classical grazing food chain.
+Oyster farming utilizing the high primary productivity has been shown in enclosed water areas around the world.
+In Hiroshima Bay, competition for food between the net zooplanktons and the oysters had not been observed due to the extremely low contributions of transfer efficiencies of the oysters.
+The oyster consumes suspended matters as food source, which are not only phytoplanktons but also heterotrophic protists through the microbial loop [23].
+There are abundant heterotrophic protists in the coastal areas in Hiroshima Bay and heterotrophic protists, ciliates, have often dominated in micro-zooplanktons [24].
+This study was conducted without considering the secondary productions coming from the microbial loop.
+Therefore, it was highly likely that the transfer efficiencies from the primary producers and the heterotrophic protists to the oysters could be lower than the percentages found in this study.
+From the above results, we concluded that the scale of oyster farming in Hiroshima Bay was not a restricting factor in the classical grazing food chain.